lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 Shelley in preface has to parenthetically except Shakespeare from discussion of England not having produced great works — an obligatory stock rhetorical position, to namedrop shakespeare, rather than a personal engagement with his works (Norton 796)

+## prior attachment the only reason for rejection ##

+This is REALLY firmly believed, not just by characters but implicit in narrative structures — why?
+Why is a prior attachment given such weight?
+Why can’t someone be rejected for themself??